linear-b/gitstream/docs/filter-functions.md

 | `gt`  | Input  | Integer  | Filter the user list, keeping those above the specified threshold  |
 | -     | Output   | String   | Explaining [`rankByGitBlame`](#rankbygitblame) results in markdown format |

+!!! note

+    Each contributor's result is rounded down to the nearest integer, so the total may add up to less than 100%.

 </div>

 For example: